galenhuntington/hpre/README.md

 That is, this will import all symbols from the module both unqualified and with `Exc.`.
 (A _trailing_ comma, however, is ignored.)

-If an import is explicitly `qualified`, it is left unchanged, although eventually I may make this an error.
+If an import is explicitly `qualified`, a warning is output, and it is left unchanged.
+I may eventually make this an error.

 In Haskell, modules can be re-exported by adding `module X` to the export list.
 This exports symbols only if they are in scope _both_